The Global WordNet Association provides three formats for which WordNets can be published and submitted to the ILI. These are as follows:

 restricted_by

-: A relation between nominal (pronominal) concept B and an adjectival concept A (quantifier/determiner).
+(pronominal) B and an adjectival A (quantifier/determiner)

 restricts

-: A relation between an adjectival concept A (quantifier/determiner) and a nominal (pronominal) concept B.
+: a relation between an adjectival A

 result